nonie186/airbnb-clone-project/README.md

 # Technology Stack Breakdown:
 Explore the technologies used in a scalable project and their specific contributions to achieving project goals.

+### **Django**

+> A high-level Python web framework used to build robust, secure, and scalable backend services.
+Django provides built-in support for authentication, admin interface, and ORM (Object-Relational Mapping), making it ideal for rapidly developing RESTful APIs.

+### **MySQL**

+> A reliable, relational database management system used to store structured data such as user accounts, bookings, property listings, and reviews.
+MySQL ensures efficient querying and strong data integrity across the application.

+### **GraphQL**

+> A flexible query language for APIs that enables clients to request only the data they need.
+It improves frontend performance and developer experience by allowing precise, efficient communication with the backend.

+### **Docker**

+> A containerization tool used to package the application and its dependencies into isolated environments.
+Docker ensures consistency across development, testing, and production environments.

+### **GitHub**

+> A version control platform for managing source code, tracking changes, and facilitating collaboration among team members using Git workflows (e.g., branching, pull requests, issues).

+###  **GitHub Actions**

+> A CI/CD tool integrated into GitHub that automates testing, builds, and deployment pipelines.
+It ensures faster and more reliable delivery of updates to the application.

+### **Markdown**

+> A lightweight markup language used to format project documentation, including the README.md file.
+It helps structure information clearly and professionally.

 # Database Design Proficiency:
 Plan and document a relational database structure with entities, attributes, and relationships that mirror real-world requirements.